Winners and Losers from College Football Bowl Season

 Former Temple coach Geoff Collins will take over the Yellow Jackets following their 34-10 loss to the Golden Gophers.
 Coaching his last game before retiring, Johnson watched Georgia Tech run for only 206 yards, down from its 325-yard average.

-It's going to be interesting to see how long it takes him to overhaul a triple-option attack with his scheme.
+It's going to be interesting to see how long it takes Collins to overhaul a triple-option attack with his scheme.

 Manny Wilkins' finale